 Boil the roots with water to create the dye bath.Continue to 13 of 17 below.

 13 of 17

 Portulaca, Portulacaceae, is a flowering plant of about 40-100 species found in the tropics and warm temperate regions.
-The plants are also called Moss Roses.
-Colors range from magenta, red, scarlet, orange to yellow.
+The plants are also called Moss Roses with colors ranging from magenta, red, scarlet, orange to yellow.

 Use the flowers, dried and crushed with a vinegar or salt mordant, to create a dye bath with boiling water.
-Use the brightest red flowers you can find to give the best red dyes.
-You can mix flower colors to achieve different shades of red.Continue to 14 of 17 below.
+Use the brightest red flowers you can find to give the best red dye or mix flower colors to achieve different shades of red.Continue to 14 of 17 below.

 14 of 17

 The rose hip is the fruit of the rose plant.
 They are usually red-to-orange, but range from dark purple to black and ripen in late summer.
 Rose hips can be used to produce tea, jellies or alcoholic beverages.

 To create a red dye bath, gather the reddest hips and boil with water.
 If you have no roses, dried rose hips are available for purchase.Continue to 15 of 17 below.

 St. John's Wort